dizyd/Estimation-processes-in-real-world-domains/README.md

-# Estimation-processes-in-real-world-domains
+# Unpacking Cognitive Processes of Estimation in Real-World Domains: A Competition of Computational Models

 <br>

 ## About this repository

-This repository contains the data, materials, and the code to reproduce all analyses and figures in the project *Food, Mammals, & Countries: Stimuli, their Pairwise Similarities and MDS-Dimension Values for Modeling Judgment, Categorization, and Memory in three Real-World Domains*.
+This repository contains the data, materials, results, and code to reproduce all analyses and figures in the project *Unpacking Cognitive Processes of Estimation in Real-World Domains: A Competition of Computational Models*.
 The structure of this repository is as follows:

 <br>